luyadev/luya/docs/guide/ngrest-plugin-select.md

 }
 ```

-You can define more options for the select model like `where statements and which fields should be displayed take a look at class api {{luya\admin\ngrest\plugins\SelectModel}} for more information.
+You can define more options for the select model like `where statements and which fields should be displayed take a look at class API {{luya\admin\ngrest\plugins\SelectModel}} for more information.

 In order to generate a custom label field you can also pass a closure function: